- What is Business Aviation?

 - Products & Services

-There will be NO FAA E-STMP air traffic slot requirements for any of the Rocky Mountain Airports (including Aspen/ASE, Eagle/EGE and Rifle/RIL) for the 2013-2014 Holiday Season.
-In addition, parking reservations will also not be required but it is highly recommended that operators contact their FBO of choice prior to operation and provide arrival and departure details.
+There are no slot requirements for any of the Rocky Mountain airports (including Aspen/ASE, Eagle/EGE and Rifle/RIL) for the 2016-2017 holiday season.
+In addition, parking reservations are not required but, it is recommended that operators contact their FBO of choice prior to operation and provide arrival and departure details.

-Please note, although no FAA E-STMP air traffic slot reservations will be required during the holiday season, this will not create more capacity at any of these airports.
-The capacity at the airports is driven by weather conditions, aircraft parking availability, and arrival and departure demand throughout the day.
-There will be some days when demand will exceed capacity and the FAA will need to manage the demand utilizing a variety of traffic management initiatives (TMIs).
-These TMIs may include miles in trail, required routes, ground delay programs and ground stops.
+Please note, although no slots will be required during the holiday season, this will not create more capacity at any of these airports.
+The capacity at the airports is driven by weather conditions, aircraft parking availability and arrival and departure demand throughout the day.
+There will be some days when demand will exceed capacity, and the FAA will need to manage the demand utilizing a variety of traffic management initiatives (TMIs).
+These TMIs may include miles in trail, required routes, ground delay programs (GDP), airspace flow programs (AFP) or ground stops.
 Operators should plan for the possibility of diversions as well.

-Additionally, operations are limited during specific portions of the day which shortens the time available to arriving aircraft (see chart below).
-As an example, the table below demonstrates potential available capacity per hour to each of the airports (subject to change based on many variables).
+Additionally, operations are limited during specific portions of the day, which shortens the time available to arriving aircraft (see chart below).
+As an example, the table below demonstrates potential available capacity per hour to each of the airports (subject to change).

 |Airport||Tower Hours of Operation||VFR||MVFR||IFR|